otoniel19/areply/README.md

 ## listening to events

 - events are listen with the `repl.on()` method
-- when you listen an event the repl will not prints the data except the events `uncaught-error` and `unhandled-rejection`
+- when you listen an event the repl will not prints the data except the event `uncaught-error`

 - example listening to the `line` event
 - the event will be called when the user types a line